The future is already here — it's just not very evenly distributed.

 The problem here is that most anywhere you look, Python’s version of tail tends to share the same problems.

-• Read the entire file into memory
+• Reads the entire file into memory.

-• Iterate over the entire file
+• Iterate over the entire file.

 Obviously, this can be quite problematic when you have 300mb logs constantly processing.
 Here is a more efficent version of tail:

-Making Multiple File Tails Easy to Follow
+Making Multple File Tails Easy to Follow

 If you have ever used tail to follow multiple files, you will notice that it can be a real pain to read what data is coming from what file.
 Here is some quick perl I use to make it a bit easier: